Consulting the ancient scrolls of local alcohol law...

 Which Indian states have total prohibition?

-How do election dry days work?
+How do election dry days work in India?

 Are there dry days in the Middle East?